Neural cell adhesion molecule: Cancer

 A member of the NCAM superfamily, NCAM2 gene has been observed progressively downregulated in human papillomavirus-positive neoplastic keratinocytes derived from uterine cervical preneoplastic lesions at different levels of malignancy.
 For this reason, NCAM2 is likely to be associated with tumorigenesis and may be a potential prognostic marker for uterine cervical preneoplastic lesions progression.

 Alzheimer's disease

 NCAM2 is found in lower levels in hippocampal synapses of Alzheimer's disease sufferers and is found to be broken down by beta-amyloid.

-Rabies
+Viruses

-NCAM has been identified as one of the target proteins for the rabies virus, allowing entry into the cell.
+NCAM has been identified as one of the target proteins for both the rabies and zika virus, allowing entry into the cell.

 Anti-NCAM therapy

 NCAM has been used as a target molecule for experimental antibody-based immunotherapy.
 Successful radio-immunolocalisation of metastases was demonstrated after giving injections of NCAM-binding 123J-UJ13a or 131J-UJ13a radio-immunoconjugates to children with neuroblastoma.
 Patients with small cell lung cancer were treated with the anti-NCAM immunotoxin huN901-DM1 in two different clinical studies, revealing acceptable toxicity and signs of clinical response.